-3.2.5 Bylaw 3.2.1(a) shall not apply to:

-- (a) a vessel over 500 gross tonnage, if the vessel cannot be safely navigated in compliance with clause 3.2.1(a); or - (b) a vesselpowered by sail in relation to any other vesselpowered by sail, while the vessels are participating in a yacht race or training administered by: - (i) a club affiliated to Yachting New Zealand; or - (ii) a non profit organisation involved in sail training or racing; or - (c) a craft training for or participating in competitive rowing or paddling; or - (d) a tug, pilot vessel, harbourmaster vessel, emergency response craft or police vessel, if the vessel's duties cannot be performed in compliance with clause 3.2.1(a).

-3.2.6 Bylaw 3.2.1(b) shall not apply to:

-- (a) a vessel operating in an access lane or a reserved area for the purpose for which the access lane or reserved area was declared, unless, in the case of a reserved area, a navigation bylaw provides otherwise; or - (b) a vessel over 500 gross tonnage, if the vessel cannot be safely navigated in compliance with clause 3.2.1(b); or - (c) a craft training for or participating in competitive rowing or paddling; or - (d) a tug, pilot vessel, harbourmaster vessel, emergency response craft or police vessel when the vessel's duties cannot be performed in compliance with clause 3.2.
-I(b).
+- 3.2.5 Subclause 3.2.1(a) shall not apply to: - (a) a vessel over 500 gross tonnage, if the vessel cannot be safely navigated in compliance with subclause 3.2.1(a); or - (b) a vessel powered by sail in relation to any other vessel powered by sail, while the vessels are participating in a yacht race or training administered by: - (i) a club affiliated to Yachting New Zealand; or - (ii) a non-profit organisation involved in sail training or racing; or - (c) a craft training for or participating in competitive rowing or paddling; or - (d) a tug, pilot vessel, harbourmaster vessel, emergency response craft or police vessel, if the vessel's duties cannot be performed in compliance with subclause 3.2.1(a). - 3.2.6 Subclause 3.2.1(b) shall not apply to: - (a) a vessel operating in an access lane or a reserved area for the purpose for which the access lane or reserved area was declared, unless, in the case of a reserved area, a navigation bylaw provides otherwise; or - (b) a vessel over 500 gross tonnage, if the vessel cannot be safely navigated in compliance with subclause 3.2.1(b); or - (c) a vessel powered by sail in relation to any other vessel powered by sail, while the vessels are participating in a yacht race or training administered by: - (i) a club affiliated to Yachting New Zealand; or - (ii) a non-profit organisation involved in sail training or racing; or - (d) a windsurfer; or - (e) a craft training for or participating in competitive rowing or paddling; or - (f) a tug, pilot vessel, harbourmaster vessel, emergency response craft or police vessel when the vessel's duties cannot be performed in compliance with subclause 3.2.1(b). - 3.2.7 Subclauses 3.2.1(b) and 3.2.2 shall not apply to a craft operated by a Surf Lifesaving Club affiliated to Surf Lifesaving New Zealand, that is being operated in accordance with its Inflatable Rescue Boat training policy that has been approved by the Director of Maritime Safety. - 3.2.8 Wake

-3.2.7 Wake

-Subject to clause 3.2.1, every person who propels or navigates a pleasure craft must ensure that its wake does not cause unnecessary danger or risk of damage to other vessels, or structures, or of harm to other persons.
+Subject to subclause 3.2.1, every person who propels or navigates a pleasure craft must ensure that its wake does not cause unnecessary danger or risk of damage to other vessels or structures, or of harm to other persons.

-3. 3 Use of lights
+3.3 Use of lights